wenzie12/projectLipa/README.md

-# projectLipa
+# Project Lipa

-website about Lipa
+This is a collaboration project by Wenzie and Jed.